elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 page, click the :guilabel:`Setup parameters` button in the "Run" panel of the GUI.
 This will parse files names for critical parameters using the "critical parameters abbreviation" option set above, with the output being saved in ``paramValues.csv``.
 This file should be checked before proceeding to make sure the correct parameters have been applied to each file.
-Alternatively, when running without the GUI, pass the --make_table flag when running ``fRAT.py``, e.g.
+Another file, ``statisticsOptions.csv`` will by default also be created allowing you to set which post-hoc statistical tests to run.
+This file can be prevented from being created (for example, if the statistics step of the ROI analysis will not be used) by deselecting the "Automatically create statistics option file" option found in the ``Statistics`` menu.
+Alternatively, when running without the GUI, pass the --make_table flag when running ``fRAT.py``, e.g. ``fRAT.py --make_table``.
-``fRAT.py --make_table``.
 After using the parsing GUI option, the necessary directories will be created with the files put into the folder ``func``:

 .. image:: ../images/input_folder_parsed.png
     :width: 300